For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 It has a lighter touch than cast iron, but still provides a durable feel with even heating, and it is also very responsive to temperature changes.

 Easy to care for, metal utensils and spatulas won’t harm the surface.
 And it can go from the stovetop to the oven as well.

-On the complaints side, there are a couple of common themes.
+On the complaints side, there are a couple of common themes:

 The biggest cosmetic concern is that the external layer of seasoning has a tendency to flake and peel off.
 And while this doesn’t actually affect the pan’s performance, it does raise the anxiety level for a number of owners who see this as problematic.

-A more worrisome issue is addressed by a handful of complaints about the pan warping when exposed to high heat.
+A more worrisome issue is addressed in a handful of complaints about the pan warping when exposed to high heat.
 This is not catastrophic if you have a gas stove, but definitely a problem with glass and induction hobs that require full contact with a flat surface.

 The Lodge line of carbon steel skillets has many of the qualities we’ve come to expect from the brand – sturdy construction, good materials, and a reasonable price.

-And the flaking outer layer of seasoning is also an issue with some purchasers.
+And a flaking outer layer of seasoning is also an issue with some purchasers.
 As mentioned, this doesn’t alter the performance, but to some folks it makes the pan look defective (at least until an additional layer of seasoning has built up).